Being a Testimony

 We began to see some of the reasons why God told us to leave church and it was not a pretty picture.
 Mercifully, this didn’t all come at once, it was a progressive thing, and the more we saw, the more we were released from the bondage and addiction that religion had in our lives.
 Seeing can be a very painful thing, because you see the good as well as the bad.
 At one point I was crying to God, saying that it was just too painful.
 He asked me if I would rather not see… I realised that I had a choice: there was a cost to seeing, and I decided that I wanted to see, no matter what it cost.
 I wanted the truth at all costs.

 When Paul saw the truth, he was a changed man.
 Nothing but God could have changed him so drastically and delivered him from the clutches of religion.
 He was hounded by the very religion he had previously served.
 He had to run for his life.
 We didn’t expect to be attacked and maligned by our “church family” because of leaving, although in hindsight we should have expected it!
-In many ways we were very naive; we were just doing what we had heard God tell us to do: leave the church.
-But religion is always out to kill Christ and His Life and it is no different today than it was two thousand years ago… and we had our own experience of this when God called us out of the church.
+In many ways we were very naive; we were just doing what we had heard God tell us to do: leave the church – and that was before we saw any problems with religion and the church.
+But religion is always out to kill Christ and His Life and it is no different today than it was two thousand years ago.
+We had our own experience of this when God called us out of the church.
 It was a very difficult time and that is another story in itself!
-We felt like contagious lepers and none of those who we had thought were our friends in the church stayed in contact with us.
-We were outcasts… and so we learned about life with Jesus “outside the camp” (Heb.
+We felt like contagious lepers and none of those who we had thought were our friends in the church wanted anything to do with us.
+We were suddenly outcasts… and so we learned about life with Jesus “outside the camp” (Heb.
 13:13).

 The Journey Onward and Upward